-The firewall stack identifies the WAF rule based on the port and destination IP address, which is a WAN interface or public IP address, and transfers the packets to the WAF engine.
+SlowPath identifies the WAF rule based on the port and destination IP address, which is a WAN interface or public IP address, and transfers the packets to the WAF engine.
 The WAF engine communicates with the database and applies the settings and modifications specified in the WAF rule, such as an HTML rewrite.
-It then sends a response to the client (browser).
+It then sends a response to the client (example: web browser).

 If form-based authentication is configured, the WAF engine shows a sign-in page, performing reverse proxy authentication.
 After the user is authenticated, the WAF engine performs the modifications specified.

-If the domain name isn't configured in WAF, the engine shows an error page.
+The engine shows an error page if the domain name isn't configured in WAF.
 An error page is also shown when the WAF engine blocks requests based on malware scan or common threat filter (CTF) results.
 WAF traffic isn't offloaded to FastPath.

 Antivirus scanning takes place for web, FTP, email, and WAF traffic.
 Sophos Firewall performs streaming antivirus scanning.
 If the DPI engine passes a verdict that the traffic is safe, antivirus scanning doesn't take place for traffic flowing through the DPI engine.

-Files are sent for detonation to a Sandstorm data center in the cloud over a secure connection based on your settings.
-You can exclude specific file types in email attachments and web downloads from Sandstorm analysis.
+Files are sent for detonation to a data center in the cloud over a secure connection based on your settings.
+You can exclude specific file types in email attachments and web downloads from analysis by zero-day protection.

 Packets are sent to the anti-spam module for spam scanning based on the settings in the SMTP policies.

 Sophos Firewall listens on the default port 8443 over TCP and UDP protocols for SSL VPN packets.
 The local service ACL must allow SSL VPN access for the packet's source and destination zones.
 Sophos Firewall implements SSL/TLS-based VPN using OpenVPN, which runs in the user space.